 However, in the initial stages, using these batteries can be a little difficult as their power drains out without any alarm or sign.
 Thus, you always need spare batteries which can help you continue with your work while the other set of batteries gets charged.

 The rechargeable batteries have the same components as the primary batteries.
 They comprise of a positive electrode, a negative electrode, a separator, and electrolytes (chemical solution).
 But, unlike primary batteries, they can be easily recharged and used again anytime you want.

-These LSD batteries can outlast the normal alkaline batteries.
+These LSD batteries can outlast normal alkaline batteries.
 The LSD batteries are available in AA, AAA, C, D, and also 9-volt sizes.
-Among them, the C, D, and 9-volt batteries that are not very easily available
+Among them, the C, D, and 9-volt batteries are not very easily available

 Types of Battery By Size

 |AAA||Cylinder||44.5 mm||10.5 mm||1.5 V|

 |123||Cylinder||34.5 mm||17 mm||3 V|